tryshoppe/documentation/tutorials/setting-up.md

 # Setting up in a new application

+**[View screencast instead?](https://www.youtube.com/watch?v=p2Fvw35ezds)** - watch this quick screencast to see how to install Shoppe into a new Rails application.

 To begin, we need to create a basic Rails application for our Store.
 We're going to call our store **Widgets Inc**.